 While you can technically show any type of user interface as long as it fits within the bounds of a notification window, that doesn’t mean you should do so.
 Always keep user experience in the forefront of your mind when designing a notification.
 Will your users want to see it, hear it or interact with it?

-By far, the most common type of notification used is a remote notification, in which a Cloud service, usually a web server, is utilized to determine that a notification should be built and sent to the device.
+By far, the most common type of notification used is a remote notification, in which a cloud service, usually a web server, is utilized to tell Apple’s servers that a notification should be built and sent to a device.

 APNs utilizes cryptographic validation and authentication to ensure security of your messages.